 Genomics require collection, analysis and management of large amounts of big data.
-Most of this data is crucial and demands to be stored on a storage that ensure no loss of data.
+Most of this data is crucial and demands to be stored on a storage that ensures no loss of data.
 Therefore, reliable archiving, backup and disaster recovery are of paramount importance.

 With Genomics, you face a flood of data that demands larger budgets and adversely affects processing speed.
 It isn’t simply graphical or text based data either.
 Thanks to the advances in the instrumentation and imaging technologies, there’s a lot more data.
 Complex analysis softwares also test the limit of traditional infrastructure.
 And then there’s the need to collaborate between departments and teams.
 With infrastructure struggling with the pool of data, file syncing and sharing just adds to the workload.